 On the downside, trainees say that there's not as much hands on experience in departments outside of property and litigation, but such is the lot at all large firms working on billion pound deals.
 In general, training here seems to be, well, a real laugh.
 Bank on spending at least one of your six seats overseas - and, if you're really lucky, two.
 And there's oodles of sporting and drinking activity.
 Having said all that, there's a whispered suggestion that it all comes to an end on qualification and the true face of the firm shows - "that of a greasy old bum

-Fears that the rapid overseas expansion might go against the otherwise untouchable friendliness are yet to be confirmed.
-And you get to work in the very smart London Bridge HQ overlooking the river, Boris Johnson's office and Tower Bridge.
+Fears that the rapid overseas expansion might go against the otherwise untouchable friendliness are yet to be confirmed, and it'll take at least a year to truly see the effects of the US merger.
+Fingers crossed.
+In the meantime, you get to work in the very smart London Bridge HQ overlooking the river, Boris Johnson's office and Tower Bridge.

 Final word to the most excitable associate in law firm history: "A great law firm, the perfect balance...top quality work, top quality people.
 The meeting rooms have toffee crisps - for free.
 It is like if a law firm was also a children's story.

-For more information on Norton Rose click here
+For more information on Norton Rose Fulbright click here